Collaborating with the BBC to support children's learning via CBeebies online games

 The research gave CBeebies games an enhanced focus on children’s learning and development.
 The guided interaction points have helped parents share young children’s screen time and participate in their digital games.

 As many children were likely to receive handheld devices for Christmas 2014, Lydia and Juliet were featured on BBC iWonder, its digital encyclopaedia.
-This provides thought-provoking answers to everyday questions, such as ‘Are tablets good for children?’
+This provided thought-provoking answers to everyday questions, such as ‘Are tablets good for children?’

 As a result of this work, the BBC also included guided interaction points on their Storytime app, and in 2016, commissioned suggestions for a further 16 games on the CBeebies site.